MrNickBarker/NLBaseTests/README.md

 ## Installation

-Drag the `NLBaseTests` folder to your project and select your tests as the target.
+Drag the `NLBaseTests` folder to your project and select your unit tests as the target.